 Throughout conference tournament weekend, we’re going to pop in with some BGTD-style analysis at least twice a day.
-For a recap of the action earlier today, check out our afternoon BGTD post.
+If you are interested in the action earlier today check out our afternoon post.

 - 5 for 5.
 The UConn Huskies capped off a historic run winning their fifth game in five nights with the last four coming against ranked teams in scintillating fashion knocking off a game Louisville team.
 Led by another solid performance by Kemba Walker who was nothing short of sensational the past week in Madison Square Garden the Huskies likely played themselves into a #3 seed and a favorable regional placement.
 While Jim Calhoun may be dealing with some significant professional struggles he has a team that is capable of making a run deep into the NCAA Tournament behind a solid, but inexperienced group of role players and a superstar in Walker.
 On the other side the Cardinals are probably looking at a #3 or #4 seed as well and Rick Pitino should be looking forward to making a push towards Houston.